scraggo/small-projects/notes-copies/slow-productivity-newport.md

 - Define a shorter work year: 10 instead of 12 months, for example.
 - Implement "small seasonality": Avoid working frantically without rest, not on an entire season.
 - Avoid meetings on Mondays: Suggest a different day for meetings when requested.
+- "One for you, one for me": when someone schedules a meeting, you protect / block off that same amount of time
 - See a matinee once a month: Reset your mind by going to a movie theater or going on hikes or visiting museums.
 - Schedule rest projects for each major project to balance stress.
 Examples include watching movies, learning a language, or playing a musical instrument.
 - Work in cycles: Work at higher intensity for 2-8 weeks.
 Then have a couple of weeks of "cool down" to work on small issues.
+(Inspired by Basecamp's software lifecycle)

 Space, Tools, and Rituals

+Workspaces should be conducive to your work (lots of instruments) and outside of daily routine (no reminders of household chores).
+Strange can be good - a non rational ritual can be a creative jumpstart

 - Match your space to complement your work.
 - Work in "strange" places to reduce everyday distractions (like dishes and laundry)